awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted.md

 ## Next Steps<a name="getting-started-next-steps"></a>

-Now that you've created a campaign, you're ready to start engaging with your customers\.
+Now that you've created a project, you're ready to start engaging with your customers\.
 You can now complete the following steps:

 1. \(Optional\) **Integrate your apps with Amazon Pinpoint** – If you plan to use Amazon Pinpoint to engage with users of your web and mobile apps, you should start by integrating Amazon Pinpoint with your apps\.
 When your customers use your apps, the apps automatically report data to Amazon Pinpoint\.
 You can use this data to create targeted customer groups for your communications\.